First published 19 February 2019, last updated 02 December 2021.

 The latest organisation to come under fire in 2021 has been the Crown group – alleged to have underpaid hundreds of its employees at their Southbank location in Melbourne.
 Currently under investigation of the Fair Work Ombudsman, Crown self-reported the underpayments to regulatory authorities.
 While Crown has kept the amount owed to its employees confidential, it is expected that with hundreds of employees being underpaid, it will reach into the hundreds of thousands of dollars, if not millions.
 Read more here.

 Payroll mistakes like these are all too common amongst Australian businesses.
-The most common payroll mistakes and oversights that usually lead to scandals such as the ones seen in the last year can be coursed by a variety of different issues.
+The most common payroll mistakes and oversights that usually lead to scandals such as the ones seen in the past few year can be coursed by a variety of different issues.

 Things such as:

 - Failing to pay overtime penalty rates to part-time employees